Princeton-Competitive-Programming/princeton-competitive-programming/spring26.md

 harder examples drawn from elegant problems in competitive programming history.
 Followed by a short problem-solving session.

+The talk itself will last around 1 hour, followed by an optional session of problem-solving.

 ### April 10 -- Problem Solving Session

 A 2-hour collaborative problem-solving session.
 Work through a curated